-Retailers who didn’t invest in big data capabilities during the last holiday season missed out on understanding a lot about their customer base: buyer motivation, the kind of data shoppers share, targeted mobile couponing and analytics-based loss reduction, among other things.
+Retailers who didn’t invest in big data retail capabilities during the last holiday season missed out on understanding a lot about their customer base: buyer motivation, the kind of data shoppers share, targeted mobile couponing and analytics-based loss reduction, among other things.
 But is it too late to have something in place by the next season?

 For the many retailers that are not Wal-Mart or Amazon, it’s not too late to implement an analytics program that captures this kind of data.
 The key to meeting the Black Friday of 2014 deadline hinges on three steps: Define what big data means to you.
 Be specific about the benefits your company should expect.
 And identify implementation priorities.